Anita Harris

 Anita Madeleine Harris (born 3 June 1942) is an English actress, singer and entertainer.

 Harris sang with the Cliff Adams Singers for three years from 1961 and had a number of chart hits during the 1960s.
 She appeared in the Carry On films Follow That Camel (1967) and Carry On Doctor (1967).

 Early life and career

 Harris was born in Somerset; her family moved from Midsomer Norton to Bournemouth when she was seven.
 She won a talent contest at the age of three.
-However, it was her penchant for figure skating which led to her performing career, she began skating at the neighbourhood rink, eventually becoming a regular at the Queens Ice Rink in London.
-Seen by a talent scout shortly before her sixteenth birthday, she was offered a chance to skate in Paris or to travel to Las Vegas where she would be a dancer in a chorus line.
-She accepted the latter, danced at the El Rancho Hotel in Las Vegas.
+However, it was her penchant for figure skating which led to her performing career: she began skating at the neighbourhood rink, eventually becoming a regular at the Queens Ice Rink in London.
+Seen by a talent scout shortly before her sixteenth birthday, she was offered a chance to skate in Paris or to travel to Las Vegas, where she would be a dancer in a chorus line.
+She accepted the latter, and danced at the El Rancho Hotel in Las Vegas.
 "We did three shows a night and on the 12th night, we had the night off", she said years later.